 - No one else is injured in the crash, and the responsible party is willing to pay for any property damage to the vehicle(s).

-But if a police officer arrives at the scene and makes a report -- or if anyone was slightly injured -- you should consider reporting the accident.
-Not reporting the accident could impact your insurer's obligations under your policy.
+But if a police officer arrives at the scene and makes a report — or if anyone was slightly injured — you should consider reporting the accident and letting the insurance adjuster take it from there.
+Not reporting the accident could impact your insurer’s obligations and insurance coverage under your policy.